dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

     return a * b;
 };

-// For single returned expression,
+// For an expression with only a return statement,
 // you can use the arrow syntax: var singleFunc = (int a, int b) => a * b;
 ```